zX3no/Omnia/README.md

 I've heard good and bad things about many languages before, people often pick favorites and get very defensive about them.
 Sometimes it feels like the *quality* of a language is determined by how old it is, rather than how good it is.

+I'd like to get an overview of the install process, documentation, tooling and syntax of different languages.

-To get to the bottom of this, I've decided to remake the same project in 17 languages.
+To do this, I've decided to remake the same project in 17 languages.

 The project I've chosen is a countdown timer.
 It's a good choice because it requires: